glueops-rip/admiral/README.md

   - Quick Notes:
     - Replace `<tenant-name-goes-here>` with your tenant/company key.
 Example: `antoniostacos`
     - Replace `<cluster_env>` with your cluster_environment name.
 Example: `nonprod`
-    - The `clientSecret` that you specify needs to be the same one you use in the `platform.yaml` for ArgoCD.
+    - The `clientSecret` that you specify needs to be the same one you use in the `platform.yaml` for ArgoCD, at `dex.argocd.client_secret`.
 If they do not match you will not be able to login.

 - Install ArgoCD